Cherreads

 Shura leaned in.

-His shadow cut across the glowing ridges.
+His shadow cut across the glowing ridges, briefly interrupting the city's internal glow.

 "…This isn't a map."